Take a second to think about what you currently have on the dashboard of your car.

 “I also chose to pursue my college education online as I race,” Byron continued.
 “That’s what makes it a great connection and they’ve been with me for many years, which I’m really thankful for.
 They’ve been there every step of the way.”

-On Sunday, February 16, 2020, at 2:30 p.m.
-ET, the green flag drops on the official start of the 2020 Monster Energy NASCAR Cup Series season and the 62nd running of the Daytona 500.
-Among the forty drivers in the starting field will be Byron, who will be making his third start in the biggest race on the NASCAR schedule.
+On Sunday, February 16, 2020, the green flag dropped on the official start of the 2020 Monster Energy NASCAR Cup Series season and the 62nd running of the Daytona 500.
+Among the forty drivers in the starting field was Byron, who made his third start in the biggest race on the NASCAR schedule.
+He started the race fourth and finished 40th after crashing on Lap 58.
+Through 11 races, he has three top-10 finishes, placing eighth at Bristol Motor Speedway and Martinsville Speedway.

-Last year, Byron started the race on the pole after winning the Gander RV Duel at Daytona #1.
+Last year, Byron started the Daytona 500 on the pole after winning the Gander RV Duel at Daytona #1.
 He ran in the lead for forty-four circuits of the Daytona 500 and finished 21st after wrecking and exiting the race with nine laps to go.

 Byron’s sophomore season saw a marked improvement in results over his 2018 Rookie of the Year campaign – gathering five top-five finishes to zero the previous year, thirteen top-ten finishes to four, five poles to zero, 233 laps led to sixty-one, and an 11th-place finish in the final points standings compared to 23rd in 2018.